QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/commandline.rst

 :code:`\directory\filter.flt`

 	Passing the absolute location of a result filter file.
 All export files that will be generated contain only the variables defined in the filter file.
 Each line in the filter file specifies a single variable name.
 The variable names in the filter file need to correspond to the exact name of the variable as it is shown in QBlade's graphs.

+:code:`exp_modal`

+	The parameter :code:`exp_modal` exports modal frequencies during auto_exp and post_exp exports.
+The modal frequencies are only exported if the simulation contains the results of a modal analysis.
+The exported modal frequencies are stored in a file with the appendix *_modal.txt*.

 :code:`exp_cut_txt`